 With a home sleep test, you can assess your sleep in the comfort of your own bed.
 Plus, it’s more convenient and cheaper.
 A home sleep test will cost around $300 compared to $1,300 in a lab.
 Both home sleep tests and sleep studies in a lab are typically covered by insurance.
 A home sleep test will tell you whether or not you have sleep apnea, but it may underestimate the severity of it.

 A home sleep study cannot give you the extensive results that you would receive from a sleep study onsite at Welia Health.
 Our lab can detect more than 80 different types of sleep disorders.
-Plus, if you’re onsite, our team of sleep specialists and experts are able to ensure proper set up of all sensors and monitors.
+Plus, if you’re onsite, our team of sleep specialists and experts are able to ensure the proper setup of all sensors and monitors.

 How do I get started?